Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Eddie Sheppard, the City Administrator holds office hours at City Hall (127 S. Sawyer Street) Monday-Friday from 7:30 am to 4:30 pm.
+Eddie Sheppard, the City Administrator holds office hours at City Hall (127 S. Sawyer Street) Monday-Thursday from 8:00 am to 4:00 pm and on Fridays from 8:00 am to 11:00 am or by appointment.

 Personal Property Taxes are due in full on January 31st.